Southampton-RSG-Training/industry-skills-agile-training/episodes/21-collaboration-workflow.md

 ### Submitting a Pull Request

+Before we create a pull requestm

 Let's each create a pull request now, based on our changes.

+1. First, go the `Pull requests` tab at the top of the group repository main page, and select `New pull request`
+1. In the `Compare changes` page that comes up:
+   - Select `compare:` and select your new branch, e.g. `123-readme-description` You should now see a summary of the changes between the new branch and the `main` branch, i.e. a single commit and the new README content you pushed earlier
+   - Select `Create pull request`
+1. In the `Open a pull request` page that appears:
+   - Enter a fitting title, brief description, and label
+   - Select `Reviewers` and add the GitHub account for the other group member who will review your pull request
+   - Select `Create pull request`

 ### Reviewing Code

+### Addressing Feedback

 ### Merging the Pull Request